Install LAMPS

 Compile with ROOT capability?(y/n)

 Type n.
 (After we have installed ROOT we can compile with ROOT capability.)
-The program should compile without any error

 $ cd .. (go back to the upper level directory)